YoungBaeJeon/Document/service_registry.md

-# Service 등록
+# Service Reigstration

 ### Service Infomaton

-Keepin 을 통한 인증을 사용하기 위해서는 아래의 항목을 등록해야 합니다.
-각 항목들은 Keepin 앱에 해당 서비스의 내용을 보여주거나 이동하기 위해 사용됩니다.
+Please input following fields for registering service to utilize Keepin Authentication.
+Following fields are being used for displaying servies on Keepin App and support user interaction with services.
+For all of the following, English input is a mandatory, then extra language format can be added.

-1. service id : 등록할 서비스의 고유 ID
+1. service id : Unique service ID
-2. name : 서비스의 이름.
-Keepin 앱에 노출됨
+2. name : Name of Service.
+Displayed on Keepin App as written
-3. descritpion : 서비스의 설명.
-Keepin 앱에 노출됨
+3. descritpion : Description of Service.
+Displayed on Keepin App as written
-4. icon url : 서비스 아이콘 url.
-Keepin 앱에 노출됨
+4. icon url : Service Icon / Logo url.
+Displayed on Keepin App as written
-5. android package name : keepin 앱에서 해당 서비스 앱을 launch 하거나 playstore 로 install 를 유도할 때 사용
+5. android package name : Used for launching service application from Keepin App or directing users to playstore for install of service app
-6. iOS application id : appstore 로 install 를 유도할 때 사용
+6. iOS application id : Used for directing users to appstore for install of service app
-6. web url : web 서비스 인 경우 서비스 url
+7. web url : web service url

 index | service id | name | description | icon url | Android package name | iOS applcation id | Web url
 ------|------------|------|-------------|----------|----------------------|-------------------|----------